About The 5th District Democrats

 On Monday, December 2nd, 2019, the three-judge panel overseeing our Congressional District challenge decided that the North Carolina General Assembly had not provided the court enough time to fully consider the evidence surrounding the latest challenge to the recently enacted Congressional District boundaries.
 (Once again, the Republican majority ran out the clock, a frequent tactic of the GOP in redistricting battles.)

-Accordingly, the Congressional District maps (as revised most recently by the General Assembly) will remain in place for the 2020 elections.
-That map changed every Congressional District in some way – a fact that not only impacts candidates and voters, but also impacts our NCDP organizational structure, DNC delegate elections, and presidential elector elections.
+For the time being, the Congressional District maps (as revised most recently by the General Assembly) will remain in place.
+But the General Assembly will redraw them – a fact that not only impacts candidates and voters, but also impacts our NCDP organizational structure, DNC delegate elections, and presidential elector elections.

 PAST HISTORY OF THE 5th CONGRESSIONAL DISTRICT